scikit-learn/enhancement_proposals/slep009/proposal.rst

 Once the deprecation period is over, we'd remove the decorator and calling the function/method with the positional arguments after `*` would fail.

+The final decorator solution shall make sure it is well understood by most commonly used IDEs and editors such as IPython, Jupiter Lab, Emacs, vim, VSCode, and PyCharm.